MicrosoftDocs/PowerShell-Docs/dsc/dscCiCd.md

 ```

 The `New-DscConfigurationDataDocument` function (defined in `\Assets\DscPipelineTools\DscPipelineTools.psm1`)
-programatically creates a configuration data document from the hashtable (node data) and array (non-node data)
+programmatically creates a configuration data document from the hashtable (node data) and array (non-node data)
 that are passed as the `RawEnvData` and `OtherEnvData` parameters.

 In our case, only the `RawEnvData` parameter is used.